Kurung people

 The Kurung were identified as an indigenous Australian group of the State of Victoria by Norman Tindale.
 The theory that they constituted an independent tribe has been challenged with modern scholarship generally considering them a clan, associated to one of two major tribes.
 Their language is unconfirmed.

 Name

-Tindale, prefacing his remarks with an admission that '(t)he triangle between Melbourne, Echuca and Albury remains one of the problem areas,' cited in support of treating nthe Kurung as a distinct tribal entity the material given in 1856 for the deliberation of the Legislative Council of Victoria.
+Tindale, prefacing his remarks with an admission that '(t)he triangle between Melbourne, Echuca and Albury remains one of the problem areas,' cited in support of treating the Kurung as a distinct tribal entity the material given in 1856 for the deliberation of the Legislative Council of Victoria.
 According to this early documentation, the Kurung were one of 5 distinct tribes in and around Melbourne, the others being the Taungurong, the Wurundjeri, the Bunurong and the Wathaurung.